Streaming dictionary matching with mismatches: Algorithm

 In this section, we show a streaming algorithm for the second dictionary $\mathcal{D}_2$ that contains patterns $P_i$ such that the $k$-period of their suffix $\tau_i = P_i[|P_i|-2d+1,|P_i|]$ is at most $d$.

-\begin{lemma} If for each pattern in the dictionary $\mathcal{D}_2$ the $k$-period of its $2d$-length suffix is smaller than $d$, then there is a streaming algorithm for dictionary matching with $k$ mismatches that uses $\Ooh(k d \log^k d)$ space and $\Ooh(k \log^{k} d + occ)$ amortised time per character.
-The algorithm is randomised and its answers are correct w.h.p. \end{lemma}
+\begin{lemma} Assume $\log^k d < n$.
+There is a randomised streaming algorithm that retrieves all $k$-mismatch occurrences of the patterns from $\mathcal{D}_2$ in the text.
+The algorithm uses $\Ooh(k d \log^k d)$ space and $\Ooh(k \log^{k} d + |\occ|)$ amortised time per letter.
+The algorithm has two-sided error and its answers are correct with high probability. \end{lemma}

 We define $\tau'_i$, $|\tau_i'| \ge |\tau_i|$, to be the longest suffix of $P_i$ with the $k$-period at most $d$.
 Two cases are possible: